o3-shop/paypal/README.md

 In order to install the module via composer run one of the following commands in commandline in your shop base directory (where the shop's composer.json file resides).
-* **composer require o3-shop/paypal-module:^5.0.0** to install the released version compatible with O3-Shop Compilation 6.1
-* **composer require o3-shop/paypal-module:6.2.3** to install the released version compatible with O3-Shop Compilation 6.2
-* **composer require o3-shop/paypal-module:^6.3.0** to install the released version compatible with O3-Shop Compilation 6.3
-  * Please note that 6.3.1 patch release is also compatible with O3-Shop Compilation 6.2 (PHP 7.1 and higher).
-  * Please note that PayPal ^v6.3.0 is compatible with GraphQL Storefront ^v1.0.0.
-* **composer require o3-shop/paypal-module:^6.4.0** to install the released version compatible with O3-Shop Compilation 6.4
+* **composer require o3-shop/paypal-module:^1.0.0** to install the released version compatible with O3-Shop Compilation 1.x
-  * Please note that PayPal ^v6.4.0 is compatible with GraphQL Storefront ^v2.0.0.
+  * Please note that PayPal ^v1.0.0 is compatible with GraphQL Storefront ^v2.0.0.
-* **composer require o3-shop/paypal-module:dev-master** to install the latest unreleased version from github

 ### Running tests locally